 Hampton Roads Planning Directors: The HRPDC facilitates a regular meeting of local government planning directors.
 The goals of the meeting are to develop and improve working relationships, share best practices, and collaborate to address regulatory and technical matters related to community development.
-The meeting is also used as a forum to communicate with and receive input from local planners regarding the work of regional organizations and provide input to the Chief Administrative Officers (CAO) as requested.
+The meeting is also used as a forum to communicate with and receive input from local planners regarding the work of regional organizations and provide input to the Chief Administrative Officers as requested.
 The group meets on the last Thursday of the month.
 Agendas indicating the meeting location and time are distributed approximately one week prior to the meeting dates.

 Regional Environmental Committee (REC): The Regional Environmental Committee addresses technical and administrative issues associated with environmental planning, land use, water quality, stormwater, and environmental education, as well as a broad range of other coastal and planning issues.
+The committee includes local government staff from planning, engineering, and public works departments, state agency representatives, nonprofit organizations, consultants, etc.